betrusted-io/betrusted-ec/sw/net/README.md

    computer into the managed switch.

-4. Configure the managed switch's port mirroring feature to mirror packets *from* the ports for the wifi routers *to* the port for your Wireshark computer.
-With port mirroring configured, all the packets passing between the routers should be visible to Wireshark.
+4. Configure the managed switch's port mirroring feature to mirror packets *from* the port for the bridge mode wifi router *to* the port for your Wireshark computer.
+With port mirroring configured, all the packets passing to and from your bridge mode router should be visible to Wireshark.
 With Precursor on one router and the device it's talking to on the other router, Wireshark should see the conversation.

 5. Use Wireshark in the normal way.
 You might find it helpful to use a display filter like "not arp and not mdns and not dns".